Post

 • NI LabView uses Xamarin.iOS on iOS, and Windows Forms (not quite sure) on Windows.

-• Plastic SCM once used GTK# on Linux, Xamarin.Mac on macOS, and Windows Forms on Windows (till they announced the new GUI based on Avalonia in Feb 2022).
+• Plastic SCM once used GTK# on Linux, Xamarin.Mac on macOS, and Windows Forms on Windows before migrating to Avalonia in February 2022, exemplifying the shift toward unified cross-platform frameworks.

-• iCircuit uses Xamarin.Mac on macOS, Xamarin.iOS on iOS, Xamarin.Android on Android, and what Microsoft offers on Windows and Windows Phone.
+• iCircuit uses Xamarin.Mac on macOS, Xamarin.iOS on iOS, Xamarin.Android on Android, and native Windows technologies for Windows platforms.

 Cross Platform Frameworks

-• Native on some OS and emulating on others.
+• Hybrid platforms: Frameworks that are native on some platforms while emulating controls on others.

 Unity/MonoGame